Arboreal Singularities: Introduction

 \begin{example} The first example beyond $A_n$-trees is that of the $D_4$-tree with a central vertex connected to three other vertices.
 The corresponding arboreal singularity is the union of a Euclidean space $\R^3$ and three closed Euclidean halfspaces $\R_{\geq 0} \times \R^2$ each glued along its boundary $\R^2 = \partial(\R_{\geq 0} \times \R^2)$ to the Euclidean space $\R^3$ along a distinct coordinate hyperplane $\R^2 \subset \R^3$. \end{example}

-Arboreal singularities beyond those associated to $A_n$-trees offer a natural generalization of the above objects and also play a meaningful role in the study of Lagrangian skeleta.
-We explain here their appearance as the conormal Legendrians of particularly simple cooriented singular hypersurfaces.
+Arboreal singularities offer a natural generalization of the above singularities associated to $A_n$-trees.
+We will next explain their appearance as Legendrian singularities whose front projections are particularly simple cooriented singular hypersurfaces.
+(Then in Section~\ref{s motivation} below we will discuss their related appearance as Lagrangian singularities.)

 To this end, our refined starting point is a {\em rooted tree} $\dirT= (T, \rho)$ in the sense of a tree $T$ together with a distinguished vertex $\rho$ called the root vertex.

 The set of vertices $V(T)$ naturally forms a poset with the root vertex $\rho \in V(T)$ the unique minimum and in general $\alpha< \beta\in V(T)$ if the former is nearer to $\rho$ than the latter.